tvdboom/ATOM/README.md

 -----------------

 There is no magic formula in data science that can tell us which type of machine learning algorithm will perform best for a specific use-case.
+Different models are better suited for different types of data and different problems.
+At best, you can follow some [rough guide](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html) on how to approach problems with regard to which model to try on your data, but these are often more confusing than helpful.
 Best practices tell us to start with a simple model (e.g. linear regression) and build up to more complicated models (e.g. logistic regression -> random forest -> multilayer perceptron) if you are not satisfied with the results.
 Unfortunately, different models require